 - a high temperature, but cold feet and hands

-- a high temperature that doesn't come down with paracetamol or ibuprofen
+- a high temperature that does not come down with paracetamol or ibuprofen

-- your child is quiet and listless, even when their temperature is down
+- your child is quiet and listless, even when their temperature is not high

 - a high temperature in a baby less than 8 weeks old